PerfectRec/take-home-full-stack/README.md

    application.
 1. Run `yarn docker:up`
 1. Access the site via http://localhost:3000
+1. Commit your changes as often as you like, and please be sure to push those changes when you're done!

 To shell into the running application container, run `yarn docker:shell`.